Hastings - Somers

 PROFILE FAQ

-Hastings - Somers has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Hastings - Somers has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 19 such projects that are expected to impact the area.
-Notable projects include the Mornington Peninsula Residential Development Program, Hastings Foreshore Masterplan Implementation, Hastings Early Parenting Centre, and Hastings Town Centre Structure Plan.
-The following list details those projects deemed most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects likely to impact the area.
+Key projects include Mornington Peninsula Residential Development Program, Hastings Foreshore Masterplan Implementation, Hastings Early Parenting Centre, and Hastings Town Centre Structure Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.